 In the contemporary age with the growing use of the Internet, social media has a great influence on us.
 People around the world spend hours on social media applications.
 These applications fulfill the human need to connect by allowing us to communicate across borders.

 In a world where technology, information, and communication work effectively in a mesh, isolating education from advancing technology is the most disregardful idea.
 Blended learning is the only means to pace education with the changing environment for nurturing the minds of tomorrow.
 The application of Blended Learning strategies widens the scope of education, broadens the perspective of acquiring education, and produces a resourceful work population for the future.
-The advancement in the implementation of these strategies is deemed to shape the future of education and thus the workforce.
+The advancement in the implementation of these strategies is deemed to shape the future of education and, in this way, the workforce.